PandasThumb/pandasthumb.github.io/_posts/2025/2025-10-31-looking-down-the-tree-report.md

 ---
-title: 'Looking Down the Tree – Exploring the Origins of Our Species: out today'
+title: 'Looking Down the Tree – Exploring the Origins of Our Species: book report'
 date: '2025-10-31 12:00:00 -06:00'
 author: Matt Young
 ---